rachelsng/Train-Travel-Demand-Modelling-in-Python/README.md

 ## Files
 - *01_Data_Preprocessing_and_EDA.ipynb*: Notebook for data pre-processing and preliminary exploration of dataset.
 - *02_Demand_Modelling_with_2SLS.ipynb*: Linear regression model with checks for endogeneity and corrections made accordingly.

+HTML versions of both files have also been included for convenience.

 ## Credits
 This dataset was provided by the National University of Singapore.